peercoin/coinlib/coinlib/README.md

 `build/libsecp256k1.dll`.
 This can also be run in the `coinlib` root directory via `dart run bin/build_windows.dart`.

 Windows builds use the Visual Studio 17 2022 generator.
 Earlier Visual Studio toolchains may work by editing `bin/build_windows.dart`.
+MingGW can also be used with `dart run coinlib:build_windows_mingw`.

 ### Cross-compiling for Windows from Linux